Our Top 10 Tips to Increase Your Ranking in Google SERP

-When we think about multifamily SEO from this perspective, things become a little clearer.
-We all do searches, and we all happen across results that are less than valuable to our needs.
+The mysterious art that is multifamily SEO is not that mysterious at all.
+Things become a little clearer when we think about multifamily SEO from this perspective.
+We all do searches and we all happen across results that are less than valuable to our needs.

 Google only cares about one thing and one thing only.
 Relevance.
 That is it — just relevance.
 They do not care about you or your multifamily business — they only care about the person doing the search.